 By eliminating geographic, social, and economic barriers, MARS makes it possible for any interested mentors or students to join the team.
 MARS' strategy to recruit students revolves around supporting younger robotics programs such as FIRST Lego League Explore (FLL-E) and FIRST Lego League Challenge (FLL-C).
 This provides an outlet for veteran FLL-C students and allows them to stay involved with FIRST while developing more complex skills needed to succeed in the competitive environment of high school robotics.
 MARS also encourages parents of students to join the team as mentors and actively recruits possible mentors in the local community.
-For many mentors, the process of witnessing student growth through involvement with MARS is special and worth participating in.
-For many mentors, witnessing student growth through involvement with MARS is special and underscores the value of the program.
+For many mentors, the process of witnessing student growth through involvement with MARS is special and worth participating in, as it shows the greatness of MARS, and its value to all who join it.